-In addition, Buck Consultants prepared the "Schedule of Changes in the Employer Net Pension Liability," "Schedule of Employer Net Pension Liability," "Schedule of Employer Contributions," and the "Schedule of Funding Progress" in the Financial Section.
+In addition, Buck Consultants prepared the "Schedule of Changes in the Employer Net Pension Liability," "Schedule of Employer Net Pension Liability," "Schedule of Employer Contributions" and the "Schedule of Funding Progress" in the Financial Section.

-This report was prepared solely for the Public School Employees' Retirement System of Pennsylvania for the purposes herein stated and may not be appropriate to use for other purposes.
+This report was prepared solely for the Pennsylvania Public School Employees' Retirement System for the purposes herein stated and may not be appropriate to use for other purposes.
 Buck does not intend to benefit and assumes no duty or liability to other parties who receive this work.
 Use of this report for any other purposes or by anyone other than PSERS and its auditors may not be appropriate and may result in mistaken conclusions because of failure to understand applicable assumptions, methods, or inapplicability of the report for that purpose.
 The attached pages should not be provided without a copy of this cover letter.
-No one may make any representations or warranties based on any statements or conclusions contained in this report without Buck Consultants' prior written consent.
+You should ask Buck to review any statement you wish to make on the results contained in this report.
+Buck will accept no liability for any such statement made without prior review by Buck.